 - You avoid trigger situations and feel emotionally numb

 - You are hypervigilant or hypersensitive to specific situations

 - You feel depressed or anxious because of your experience

 - You are using drugs or alcohol to cope with your feelings

 How can CBT Therapy help me with PTSD?

 CBT is the treatment of choice for PTSD, and trauma-focused CBT is recommended by NICE (the National Institute for Health and Clinical Excellence) for treatment of those with severe symptoms.
-We have outstanding results in the treatment of PTSD and you can see these results here.
+We have outstanding recovery rates in the treatment of PTSD and you can see these results here.